brookisme/ng_on_rails/README.md

 //= require ng_on_rails
 //= require tree.
 ```

-##### Service: Rails
-As will be discussed in detail [below](#locals_to_json) NgOnRails will now provide you with a Rails-service that can be injected into your Angular Controllers.
-This service has all your rails variables contained in json.
-So @page and @pages will get mapped to Rails.page and Rails.pages to be used by your angular app.

-##### Directives: render and render\_view
-NgOnRails provides you with two directives, `render` for displapying angular partials and `render_view` for displaying angular views.
-More details [here](#render_directives).

 I would love feed back (especially on convention choices) and possibly other contributers.
 Send me a note!